-A 20% penalty will be assessed against any award where either the TADS application or the supporting documentation is received after April 1st, with an additional 20% for every late month thereafter.
+A 20% penalty will be assessed against any award where either the SSS application or the supporting documentation is received after April 1st, with an additional 20% for every late month thereafter.

-The following supporting documentation must be submitted to TADS (via fax, scan or mail–please do not send documents directly to the school) for your application to be considered complete:
+The following supporting documentation must be submitted to SSS (via fax, scan, or mail–please do not send documents directly to the school) for your application to be considered complete:

-- For current families, we request 2016 tax forms and for newly applying families, 2015 and 2016 tax forms.
+- For current families, we request the most recently-filed tax forms, and for newly applying families, the two most recent tax forms

 - W-2’s from each job held by household members